corda/corda-docs/content/en/docs/corda-enterprise/4.6/notary/upgrading-the-ha-notary-service.md

 # Upgrading the notary to a new version of Corda Enterprise

+## Version 4.6

+No additional steps are needed to upgrade from version 4.5 to 4.6.

 ## Version 4.5

 We've introduced the `notary_double_spends` table and added an index to the `notary_request_log` table.
 The `notary_double_spend` table contains information about attempted double-spend transactions.